 1. Centrifuging

 The mold's design incorporates cavities surrounding a central sprue and interconnected by runners.
-Molten metal is carefully introduced to the sprue, and it flows from there to the runners to eventually fill each mold cavity.
+Molten metal is carefully introduced to the sprue, and it then flows through the runners to fill each mold cavity.
 The molten material can be poured into a mold that is either already rotating or stationary at the outset of the casting process.
 The pouring ceases once the required molten metal volume for the castings, along with the necessary runner and sprue quantities, has been delivered.
 Rotation is maintained post-pouring to ensure complete distribution within the cavities during the solidification phase.
 The operator (or the control system) halts the mold’s rotation once the castings have solidified adequately, allowing for the extraction of components from the mold.

 2. Semi-Centrifugal Casting

-A disposable or permanent mold is arranged around a central sprue, where molten metal poured.
+A disposable or permanent mold is arranged around a central sprue, where molten metal is poured.
 This molten material then flows into a rotating mold under the influence of the centrifugal force induced by the rotation.
 Pouring is stopped once the mold and sprue have been filled.
 Rotation persists post-pouring.
 The ongoing rotation ensures that the parts of the casting furthest from the axis of rotation remain fully dense throughout the solidification phase.
 Once the castings have fully solidified, the equipment discontinues rotation, allowing for the extraction of the finished cast pieces.

 3. True Centrifugal Casting